maurogonzalez/apigee-docker/README.md

 - docker >= 17.05.0-ce
 - docker-compose >= 1.11.2

-### It's recommended to have more than 8GB of RAM to run the 6 containers.
+It's recommended to have more than 8GB of RAM to run the 6 containers and \*nix OS.

 ## Description
 - Builds an Apigee 4.17.09 image with the **apigee-setup-utility** that will run Centos7 with OpenJDK 1.8.